Raised by Mountains, Schooled by Life

 My Screwed Up Life in the Rear View Mirror

 I found this book to be a wonderful and enjoyable sequel to “West Virginia in the Rear View Mirror”.
-Once again Richard Roberts’ easy-to-read writing style engaged me immediately.
+Once Again Richard Roberts’ easy-to-read writing style engaged me immediately.
 So much of his growing up reminds me of my own early life.
-He writes honestly, sharing many details of his “screwed up life” without burdening the reader with heavy feelings.
-I thoroughly enjoyed this book and hope he will continue to write.
+He writes honestly, sharing many details of his “Screwed up life” without burdening the reader with heavy feelings.
+I thoroughly enjoyed this book and hope will continue to write.
 Thank you!

 Down Home Charm